South Florida Bulls: Rifle

-The co-ed rifle team only existed from 1985–1990 and competed in four NCAA Rifle Championships.
+The co-ed rifle team only existed from 1985 to 1990 and competed in four NCAA Rifle Championships.
 In spite of this, the team did extremely well each time, finishing fifth in the 1986 NCAA Championship, third in the 1987 and 1988 NCAA Championships and second in the 1989 NCAA Championship.
 They also won the NRA Smallbore Intercollegiate Sectionals in 1987.

 USF Hall of Fame inductee Michelle Scarborough won two individual national titles with the Bulls rifle team, winning championships in the 1989 air rifle event and the 1990 smallbore event (smallbore is considered the more prestigious of the two events in college riflery).
 Rifle is one of the only NCAA sponsored sports where men and women directly compete against each other, meaning that Scarborough was not only the best woman at these events, but shot better than all the men as well.
 Scarborough scored a record 399/400 in her 1989 air rifle championship, which stood as the highest score in the event until the format changed from 40 shots to 60 shots in 2005.

 Three Bulls shooters have competed in the Olympics.
 Dorothee Deuring represented Austria in 1988, Kristen Peterson represented the United States in 1988 and 1992, and Peter Durben represented the United States in 1992.
 Other athletes competed internationally as well.
 Most notably, Michelle Scarborough won three team gold and an individual bronze medal at the 1991 Pan American Games and Matthew Suggs won a team gold and individual silver medal at the 1987 ISSF 10 meter air rifle world championship.

 USF's rifle program was short lived.
 Michelle Scarborough was the only representative of the university in the 1990 NCAA Rifle Championship and was the last to do so, as the team was discontinued after that season.